Skip to main content

 If you’d like to know more about the study before you decide whether or not to participate, you can e-mail or call Dr. Richman at jrichman@uic.edu or 312-413-4527, or Dr. Rospenda at rospenda@uic.edu or 312-413-4528.

-We are asking you to complete a survey now and one additional time, each about one year apart.
+This is the third and final year that we will contact you to complete a questionnaire.
 Each survey can be done online or in pencil and paper format.
 Each survey will ask questions about the same topics, and you can decide for each survey whether or not you want to participate at that time.

 This study is funded by the National Institutes of Health, which is a U.S. federal agency.